A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2021-30599: Google Chrome V8 RCE Vulnerability

-CVE-2021-30599 is a type confusion vulnerability in Google Chrome's V8 engine that enables remote code execution within a sandbox via crafted HTML pages.
-This article covers the technical details, affected versions, and mitigations.
+CVE-2021-30599 is a type confusion RCE flaw in Google Chrome's V8 engine that allows attackers to execute arbitrary code via crafted HTML pages.
+This article covers technical details, affected versions, and mitigation.

 CVE-2021-30599 Overview